-A safari holiday in South Africa offers fascinating national parks and impressive wildlife.
+A safari in South Africa offers fascinating national parks and impressive wildlife.
 But when is the best time to visit South Africa?

 Read on below and learn more about the South African climate and wildlife at different times of the year.